vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 <br>

 How many days left in this quarter?
 There are <b id="daysLeft2">45</b> days left in this quarter.<br>
 How many business days till the end of this quarter?
-There are <b id="bizDaysLeft2">45</b> business days till the end of current quarter.<br>
+There are <b id="bizDaysLeft2">45</b> business days till the end of current quarter.
+There are <b id="daysYearLeft">183</b> days left in this year.

 What quarter are we in?
 The current quarter is <b id='quarterName2'>Q1</b>.

 <style>